zalando-incubator/kube-ingress-aws-controller/README.md

 ## Development Status

-This is a work in progress, under active development.
+This controller is a work in progress, under active development.
 It aims to be out-of-the-box useful for anyone running Kubernetes.
 Jump down to the [Quickstart](#trying-it-out) to try it out—and please let us know if you have trouble getting it running by filing an [Issue](https://github.com/zalando-incubator/kube-ingress-aws-controller/issues).

 As of this writing, it's being used only in small production use cases at [Zalando](https://tech.zalando.com/), and is not yet battle-tested.
 We're actively seeking devs/teams/companies to try it out and share feedback so we can make improvements.